x-square/data_analytics/24_05_maths_statistics_analytics.md

 **Uniform distribution** is a probability distribution where all outcomes have equal probability of occurring.
 Every outcome has the same likelihood of happening, making it a simple and predictable distribution.

 **Standard error** is a measure of the variability or spread of sample means around the population mean.
 It tells us how much the sample mean is likely to differ from the true population mean.
 Essentially, it quantifies the uncertainty in the sample mean estimation.
+The bigger the standard error, the less precise our estimate of the population mean is likely to be.

 For example, we randomly select a sample of 50 students and find that the mean exam score in this sample is 75 out of 100, with a standard deviation of 5.
 This means that if we were to take multiple random samples of 50 students from the school and calculate the mean exam score for each sample, the standard error tells us that on average, the sample means would deviate from the true population mean by about 0.71 points.